codefresh-io/docs.codefresh.io/_docs/pipelines/create-pipeline.md

 For step-by-step instructions, see [How to: Create a Delivery Pipeline]({{site.baseurl}}/docs/pipelines/create-pipeline/#create-a-delivery-pipeline).

 1. Define pipeline name and select Workflow Template to execute
-1. Define default values for Workflow Template arguments
+1. Define default values for pipeline workflow template arguments
 1. Configure trigger conditions for events
 1. Generate manifests
 1. Commit resource files and create pipeline

 #### Define pipeline name and select Workflow Template to execute
 The Delivery Pipeline creation flow starts with defining a name for the pipeline, selecting the Git Source with the runtime, and selecting the Workflow Template to execute when the pipeline is run.
 You can use the CSDP starter Workflow Template, or select an existing Workflow Template you have downloaded to a Git Source.

 Both Argo and Codefresh have examples and libraries of Workflow Templates you can use:
 * For conceptual information on Argo Workflows, read the [official documentation](https://argoproj.github.io/argo-workflows/){:target="\_blank"}.
 * For examples of Workflow Templates in Argo, see their [documentation by example](https://github.com/argoproj/argo-workflows/blob/master/examples/README.md){:target="\_blank"} page.
 * For a fully-certified library of ready-to-use Workflow Templates by Codefresh, see [Codefresh Hub for Argo](https://codefresh.io/argohub/){:target="\_blank"}.

-In the Delivery Pipeline wizard, we have our starter Workflow Template to use as a base, or select an existing one, or copy and paste any Workflow Template and then modify as needed.
+In the Delivery Pipeline wizard, we have our starter Workflow Template to use as a base, or the option to select an existing one, or copy and paste any Workflow Template, and then modify as needed.
+>Important:
+>  If you select the starter Workflow Template or one of the example templates from the Codefresh Hub for Argo, it is converted to a standalone, independent pipeline workflow template.
+ > To avoid conflicts, the pipeline workflow template is not synced to the original Workflow Template.
+Any changes to the original starter or example Workflow Template are also not updated in the pipeline workflow template.

 > To share artifacts between steps in workflows, and to view archived logs for completed workflows, you must [configure an artifact repository in CSDP]({{site.baseurl}}/docs/pipelines/configure-artifact-repository).